School of Adult & Graduate Studies

 There are three planned start dates for new students every year, in January, May, and August, based on student interest

 How long does it take to complete the organizational leadership degree program?

 The MAOL program requires completion of 30 credit hours or 10 classes.
 If students take a full-time load each term—one class at a time continuously throughout the program—they should complete the program within 20 months.

 How much does the organizational leadership degree program cost?

 The cost is $525 per credit hour plus a $50 technology fee per semester.
-Depending upon the amount of credits you transfer in, students may be able to complete the program in 18-24 months.
 Keep in mind that there are multiple college and government financial aid programs available to help mitigate the cost of your education.
 You can learn more about your financial aid options.

 BUSN 5112 Contemporary Issues in Organizational Leadership

 This course highlights contemporary issues and perspectives on organizational leadership, multi-disciplinary perspectives, and leadership models.
 Students will learn the distinction between leadership and management, collaboration strategies, and how to manage organizational behaviors, with an emphasis on real-life application of their personal philosophy of leadership.
 (3 credits, first course of the program)